RobIsaTeam/courses/_posts/2016-02-08-4-threejs-introduction-to-javascript.markdown

 })
 {%endhighlight%}

-What this function does is it loops through each element in `pets`, temporarily calls it `element_in_object`, and returns it to a new list `copy_pets` at the same position.
+What this function does is it loops through each element in `pets`, temporarily calls it `element_in_object`, and returns it to a new array `copy_pets` at the same position.
 You may notice that this time, we didn't even give the function a name.
 This is an anonymous function that only makes sense in the context we are using it in.
 So it doesn't need a name.

 We can also use maps to extract only certain fields: